Mystic practises, and their outcome of common truths,

 Please see the article, “Analysing mysticism” for my own analysis of mysticism and its outcomes.

-Their desire to be ‘enlightened’ can be driven by factors such as the human sensing of mortality, and the need to understand our interrelationship with whatever underpins our existences.
-I am writing about that which is, unlike us, imperishable or eternal, i.e. God.
+The desire of mystics to be ‘enlightened’ can be driven by factors such as the human sensing of mortality, and the need to understand our interrelationship with whatever underpins our existences.
+I am writing about that which is, unlike us, eternal, i.e. God.
 There is no doubting that the inquisitive nature of humankind also plays a major role in motivating these mystics.
-Indeed, our inherent inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
+Indeed, our underlying inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
 It can be found there under the heading “Complexities of life on Earth” in that article.

 During their experiences, pantheist mystics generally attest to a loss of physical individuality, a sense of profound timelessness, and a sensation of one-ness with all things.